jordan-ebisu/go-api/README.md

 # Go-API

-This is a golang application that connects to MongoDB on the backend.
+This is a golang api application that connects to MongoDB on the backend.

 ## Running